Ria Cortesio: Allegations of sexism in termination

 At the conclusion of the 2007 season, she was released.
 According to fellow umpire Kate Sargeant, Cortesio's male colleagues colluded against her to block her advancement to Triple A, where she would have received major league supervision.
 Cortesio was the top-ranked Double-A umpire at the start of the 2007 season, meaning she would have been eligible for promotion to Triple-A had any umpires at that level retired; Sargeant alleges the Triple-A umpires colluded to not retire and thus not create an opening for Cortesio until the rankings were re-shuffled.
 By mid-season, when rankings were re-shuffled, hers had dropped from the top spot.
 According to FanGraphs, the minor leagues had a policy to fire any umpire not promoted after five years; since the 2007 season was her fifth, she was fired.

 Legacy

 Cortesio was the fifth female umpire in the history of the game, after Bernice Gera, Christine Wren, Postema, and Theresa Cox Fairlady.
 One of her masks is in the Baseball Hall of Fame.

-She is supportive of other women umpires who have come after her.
+She is supportive of other female umpires who have come after her.

 Personal

 Cortesio was born in Davenport, Iowa, in 1976, and is of Italian and Greek descent.
 She attended Rice University in Houston, Texas.

 After her work as a minor league umpire ended, she worked some college games and spent some time in Greece.
-She now resides in Lincoln, Nebraska, where she has a desk job.
+As of 2018, she resides in Lincoln, Nebraska, where she has a desk job.